dfelinto/blender-manual/manual/modeling/geometry_nodes/input/object_info.rst

 This can be useful to bring an external object to control parameters in the geometry node tree, either directly by using its geometry, or via its transformation parameters.

+An *Object Info* node can be added quickly by dragging an object into the node editor.

 Inputs
 ======